lenarsharipov/job4j_accidents/README.md

-<h1>Job4j Accidents</h1>
+<h1>Traffic Accidents</h1>

-<p>Job4j Accidents is a web application that allows users to manage and track traffic accidents.
+<p>Traffic Accidents is a web application that allows users to manage and track traffic accidents.
 It provides a platform for users to report accidents, view accident details, and perform various operations related to accidents, such as adding/editing accident records and assigning accident types.
 This project is built using the Java programming language and the Spring Framework.</p>

 <h2>Table of Contents</h2>